Etroubles, at 1.280 mamsl, is situated in the middle of the Great St. Bernard Valley, of which it is the most important centre.

-It is closed at the head of the valley by the Pennine Alps, culminating in 4000 m high peaks, and includes several lateral valleys, including the most renowned and the only valley that can be transited with motor vehicles, which leads to the Gran St. Bernard pass.
+The Great St. Bernard Valley is closed at the head by the Pennine Alps, culminating in 4000 m high peaks.
+It comprehends several lateral valleys, including the most renowned and the only one that can be transited with motor vehicles, which leads to the Gran St. Bernard pass.

 During your stay, don’t miss out on the opportunity to admire the works of world famous artists, by visiting the permanent open air show “À Etroubles avant toi sont passeés…”, which has been set up in the narrow streets of the ancient and characteristic village of Etroubles.